RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Personal music collections can get large—it’s not uncommon for one person to collect hundreds of thousands of songs over time.
 With a large collection, it’s too slow to render all the rows of the list to the DOM, so we need to use *virtualized* list rendering: only putting the actually visible rows into the DOM, with some buffer above and below.

 <Aside>
 In our current prototype, we had to throttle database writes so the new scroll state only gets written to the database once every 50ms.
-In <a href="#performance-is-a-challenge-with-existing-tools">our findings</a> we discuss sources of these performance limitations in the prototype; in a future system it would be better to remove this throttling.
+In <a href="#performance-is-a-challenge-with-existing-tools">our findings</a> we discuss sources of these performance limitations; in a future system we'd like to remove this throttling.
 </Aside>

 With Riffle, implementing a simple virtualized list view from scratch only takes a few lines of code.
 We start by representing the current scroll position in the list as a new state column on the track list component, `scrollIndex`.
 As the user scrolls, we use an event handler on the DOM to update this value, essentially mirroring the stateful scroll position of the DOM into the database.